-• Avoid inappropriate development in areas at risk of flooding;

-• Avoid new developments increasing flood risk elsewhere, including that which may arise from surface water run-off;

-• Ensure effective management of residual risks for development permitted in floodplains;

-• Avoid unnecessary restriction of national, regional or local economic and social growth;
+- Avoid inappropriate development in areas at risk of flooding; - Avoid new developments increasing flood risk elsewhere, including that which may arise from surface water run-off; - Ensure effective management of residual risks for development permitted in floodplains; - Avoid unnecessary restriction of national, regional or local economic and social growth; - Improve the understanding of flood risk among relevant stakeholders; and - Ensure that the requirements of EU and national law in relation to the natural environment and nature conservation are complied with at all stages of flood risk management.

-• Improve the understanding of flood risk among relevant stakeholders; and assessment of any flood related actions and proposals.
+The Strategic Flood Risk Assessment of the South Dublin CDP 2016-2022 has been used in this SEA ER as well as an assessment of any flood related actions and proposals.
 These findings have been integrated into the CCAP and this SEA ER (See Chapters Four and Seven in particular).